Paint Pots Kootenay National Park Trail Guide

-The Paint Pots are one of the top attractions in Kootenay National Park, located not far from the western border of Banff National Park.
-Visitors to the Paint Pots will enjoy a beautiful short & easy hike along a gorgeous ochre creek to a series of brightly coloured natural pools called the paint pots.
+The Paint Pots are one of the top attractions in Kootenay National Park, not far from the western edge of Banff National Park.
+This short, easy hike follows a beautiful ochre-coloured creek to a series of brightly coloured natural pools.

 The Brewer kids, from the Travel Banff Canada team, stand next to the very colorful Paint Pots in Kootenay National Park in BC, Canada.